ZeroaNinea/Real-Time-Chat-App/docker-kubernetes-deployments/mongodb-deployments/mongodb-deployment-guide.md

   kubectl get pods -l app=mongodb
   ```

-- Check the status of the MongoDB Express pods:
+- Check the status of the Mongo Express pods:
   ```sh
   kubectl get pods -l app=mongodb-express

   ```

-- Access MongoDB Express at [`http://mongodb-express.local`](http://mongodb-express.local).
+- Access Mongo Express at [`http://mongodb-express.local`](http://mongodb-express.local).

 ## Troubleshooting
-- **MongoDB Express is not accessible:**
+- **Mongo Express is not accessible:**
   - Ensure the `mongodb-express-ingress.yaml` file is applied correctly.
   - Verify that the `hosts` file is updated with `127.0.0.1 mongodb-express.local`.
   - Check the status of the ingress controller using: